hydephp/DocsCI/_pages/legal.md

 - The documentation frontend is based on [Lagrafo - Docs for Laravel apps](https://github.com/caendesilva/lagrafo){:rel="nofollow noopener"}
 - The dark mode switch is based on a component from [Flowbite](https://flowbite.com/docs/customize/dark-mode/){:rel="nofollow noopener"}
 - The frontend is built with [TailwindCSS](https://tailwindcss.com/){:rel="nofollow noopener"}
+- The default 404 error page and illustration is by [LaravelCollective](https://github.com/LaravelCollective/errors){:rel="nofollow noopener"} (License MIT)

 - Hyde was inspired by [JekyllRB](https://jekyllrb.com/){:rel="nofollow noopener"}